Doctor of Philosophy in Mathematics

 - MATH 60523 Measure Theory

-Any of these course may be waived for more advanced students by departmental permission.
+Any of these courses may be waived for more advanced students by departmental permission.

 Preliminary Examinations: The program requires substantial training in algebra, real analysis, topology and complex analysis.
 The student must pass three of the following four preliminary written exams: